JayeshKh/Practice/Readme.txt

-This is my example for Git.
+This is my example file for Git.

-It holds no relevance to anything to anybody.
+It holds absolutely no relevance to anybody.

 Thanking You

 More of some bullshit
 ...
 ...

+Let's add some more.